bachittle/made-with-gpt/arcade-js2/docs/create.md

 Define a hierarchal folder structure that would be good for this project.
 Use markdown bullet lists (dashes) for the hierarchy.
-Make the code structure only include breakout.js for now, but add the ability to add other games later. each js file will not include imports from other modules: they will be their own isolated games that interact with a canvas.
+Make the code structure only include breakout.js for now, but add the ability to add other games later.

 ```
 - arcade_cabinet